-Please read the application instructions carefully, check all calculations and data, and ensure that items on the application checklist are attached to the application in the order listed and labeled correctly.
+Please follow the Application Form instructions carefully, check all calculations and data, and ensure that items on the application checklist are attached to the application in the order listed and labeled correctly.
 Incomplete applications and/or application forms from previous years will be rejected.
 All proposals will become part of City of Sunnyvale's official public records and will be available for public review.